Winload.efi Missing or Contains Error After Clone

-2. Choose Bootable Disc Type for your media, Linux – Create bootable disc based on kernel or Windows PE – Create bootable disc based on Windows PE.
+2. Choose Bootable Disc Type for your media, Linux – Create bootable disc based on Linux kernel or Windows PE – Create bootable disc based on Windows PE.
 And press Next to go on.

-4. Choose the USB Boot Device.
-Hit Next to create Windows 7/8/10 bootable media.
+3. Choose the USB Boot Device.
+Hit Next to create Windows 7/8/10/11 bootable media.

 1. Choose Clone -> Disk Clone on the main console.

-4. Preview the operations, and press Start Clone to avoid the Winload.efi missing after clone problem in Windows 10/8/7.
+4. Preview the operations, and press Start Clone to avoid the Winload.efi missing after clone problem in Windows 11/10/8/7.

-Of course, you are allowed to backup entire hard disk to an image file, and then restore the image file to your destination disk, the same result as cloned disk and will not meet the Winload.efi missing after clone issue in Windows 10/8/7.
+Of course, you are allowed to backup entire hard disk to an image file, and then restore the image file to your destination disk, the same result as cloned disk and will not meet the Winload.efi missing after clone issue in Windows 11/10/8/7.

 It’s easy to solve Windows\system32\winload.efi missing after clone or Winload.efi contains error problem according to the above solutions.
 Besides, winload.efi missing in Windows Server 2012 (R2), 2016, 2019, please try AOMEI Backupper Server to get fixed.

 If you are an IT technician, just try AOMEI Backupper Technician Plus to enjoy more advanced features like system clone, universal restore, command line utility, dynamic disk volume clone, PXE Boot Tool, AOMEI Image Deploy, etc.